 - The hip belt is not adjustable

 - No hip belt or shoulder strap pockets

-- Holster style cutouts in the side mesh pockets are less secure for stowing small items
+- Holster-style cutouts in the side mesh pockets are less secure for storing small items

 - Single Z-style side compression strap can be awkward to use

 |Gregory Focal 58